FIL-OPMEG/MEMES/README.md

 ### MEMES for participants aged 18+

-For participants aged 18+, please use MEMES3.m in conjunction with an appropriate MRI database.
+For participants aged 18+, please use MEMES_FIL.m in conjunction with an appropriate MRI database.
 You will need to create a series of meshes, headmodels and sourcemodels yourself.
 Alternatovely you can request a ready-made library from [@neurofractal](http://neurofractal.github.com).
 Please refer to the [/create_library folder](./create_library) for more information.

 ```MATLAB
 %